COINtoolbox/GMM_Catalogue/README.md

 This is one of the products of the third edition of the [COIN Residence Program](http://iaacoin.wix.com/crp2016), which took place in August/2016 in Budapest (Hungary).

-Any questions/suggestions should be sent to iaa.coin@gmail.com .

 The catalogue  is given bellow.
 Check the individual folders for detailed information on the files presented here.